SixArm/mast-cell-help/topics/cytokine-storm/index.md

 * **Excessive Inflammation**: The immune system is activated to respond to an infection, injury, or other stimuli.
 In a cytokine storm, the immune response becomes exaggerated, leading to a surge in pro-inflammatory cytokines.

-* **Potential Triggers**: Cytokine storms can be triggered by various factors, including severe infections (such as certain viral infections), autoimmune diseases, certain treatments (such as immunotherapies), and other immune system dysregulations.
+* **Potential Triggers**: Cytokine storms can be triggered by various factors, including severe infections (such as certain viral infections), autoimmune diseases, certain treatments (such as [immunotherapy](../immunotherapy/)), and other immune system dysregulations.

 * **Impact on Organs**: The excessive release of cytokines can lead to widespread inflammation and tissue damage.
 This can affect multiple organs and systems, leading to serious complications.